soban-zamir/soban-zamir/README.md

-Readme · MDCopy<h1 align="center">👋 Hi, I'm Muhammad Soban Zamir</h1>
+Readme · MDCopy<h1 align="center">👋 Hi, I'm Soban </h1>

 📖 Currently studying at NUST Islamabad
-⚡ Hooked on RF & antenna engineering — fascinated by how the right design can transform modern wireless communication ヾ ✨ Hoping to contribute to the world of wireless through hands-on research and a bit of curiosity-driven tinkering ✿ 🔭 Down to collaborate on pretty much anything cool! ╭( ๐_๐)╮
+⚡ Driven by a deep interest in RF & antenna engineering, fascinated by how the right design can transform modern wireless communication ヾ
+✨ Hoping to contribute to the world of wireless through hands-on research and a bit of curiosity-driven tinkering ✿ 🔭 Down to collaborate on pretty much anything cool! ╭( ๐_๐)╮